-- HIV is spread through contact with the blood, semen, vaginal fluid, or breast milk of a person infected with HIV.
+- HIV is spread through contact with the blood, semen, pre-seminal fluid, vaginal fluids, rectal fluids, or breast milk from a person infected with HIV.

 - To reduce your risk of HIV infection, use condoms correctly every time you have vaginal, oral, or anal sex.
 Don’t inject drugs.
-If you do, use only clean needles and equipment and don’t share your equipment with others.
+If you do, use only sterile injection equipment and water and never share your equipment with others.

 - Treatment with HIV medicines (called antiretroviral therapy or ART for short) helps people with HIV live longer, healthier lives.
 Although ART can reduce the risk of HIV transmission, it’s still important to use condoms during sex.